OmarShawky1/ACU/README.md

    1. Arabic:
       1. Mr. Moshrif: Video [1](https://www.facebook.com/watch/live/?ref=watch_permalink&v=553205550240384) & [2](https://fb.watch/jKaKqf2Rjq/).
 [Post](https://www.facebook.com/mmoshrif/posts/pfbid02gNUwraX2rJdykh2c6XXeAqKBh3ucdo7YcLx5qeHRqm87NywW769VavTTmZ197Hmdl).
       2. Dr. Mostafa: Video [1](https://www.youtube.com/live/jJoVVCfDCN4)
-7. Can't find a study-buddy or anyone to help in a course?
+7. Can't find a study buddy or anyone to help in a course?
     1. Have you tried your best to share this server in all of the communities that you are in?
-    2. Did you try to ask in the server for anyone that knows someone that studies course X?
+    2. Did you try to ask on the server for anyone who knows someone who is studying course X?

 ### Academia